section-engineering-education/engineering-education/articles/introduction-to-tailwind-css/index.md

 In our example, our padding will be `py-2` for top and bottom and `px-6` for left and right.
 Let's add some margin on the top with `my-20` and some on the left with `mx-20`.

 Finally, let's make the button more rounded with the `rounded` utility.
-You can find a full list of utilities and all their classes in the [documentation](https://tailwindcss.com/docs/border-radius).
-We will use the border-radius of 0.5em, which is `rounded-lg`.
+You can find a full list of border-radius utilities and all their classes in the [documentation](https://tailwindcss.com/docs/border-radius).
+We will use the border-radius of 0.5em, which corresponds to `rounded-lg`.

 Finally, Let's add some hover magic to make the button more lively.
 To do so, we add the classes `hover:hover:bg-green-600` and `hover:text-green-200`.